The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Campbell's Soup II, Golden Mushroom (F. & S. II.62) is estimated to be worth between £22,000 and £35,000.
-This signed screenprint, created in 1969, has shown consistent value growth, with an average annual growth rate of 11%.
-Over the past five years, the hammer price has ranged from £17,930 in May 2022 to £40,000 in June 2022.
+The value of Andy Warhol's Campbell's Soup II, Golden Mushroom (F. & S. II.62) is estimated to be worth between £22,000 and £30,000.
+In the last five years, the hammer price ranges from £17,930 in May 2022 to £40,000 in June 2022.
+This signed screenprint, created in 1969, has shown a strong average annual growth rate of 10%.
 This work has an auction history of 15 total sales since its entry to the market in April 1998.
 The edition size of this artwork is limited to 250.

 Meaning & Analysis